Poseyd29/Bamazon-1/README.md

 ### MySQL
 The JavaScript files mentioned above query a MySQL database called `Bamazon` which is locally hosted on my laptop.

-- Please refer to the `mySQLcommands.sql` file to see how the database was created using raw SQL queries.
+- Please refer to the `schema.sql` file to see how the database was created using raw SQL queries.

   - If you wish to run this app on your own machine, then please note the following commands: